apollographql/apollo-server/docs/source/migration-graphql-server.md

 ---
 title: Migrating to v0.4
 order: 205
-description: How to migrate to GraphQL Server 0.4 from Apollo Server 0.3
+description: How to migrate to Apollo Server 0.4 from Apollo Server 0.3
 ---

-In version 0.4, Apollo Server has been renamed to GraphQL Server, to reduce confusion about its compatibility with other GraphQL-related packages and tools.
+In version 0.4, Apollo Server has been renamed to Apollo Server, to reduce confusion about its compatibility with other GraphQL-related packages and tools.
 In particular, the goal is to ensure people don't get confused that Apollo Client only works with Apollo Server and the other way around.

 > Note: This guide assumes you were previously up to date with `apollo-server` series `0.3.x`.
 If you are currently using `0.2.x` or below, consult the [previous migration guide](migration-hapi.md).

 ## Splitting into multiple packages

 Having all of Apollo Server in one npm package was causing some issues, particularly with TypeScript development.
-Starting with `0.4`, the GraphQL Server is shipping as 3 different packages:
+Starting with `0.4`, Apollo Server is shipping as 3 different packages:

 * `apollo-server-express`
 * `apollo-server-hapi`